hoperyy/auto-compute-first-screen-time/README.md

             But for single-page-application(SPA), it's wrong.

-            Because SPA has some routes, when the page's route changes, the first screen time should be computed by:
+            Because SPA has sub routes, when route changes, the first screen time should be computed by:

             ```javascript
             firstScreenTimeStamp - the-timestamp-when-route-changed